knightsUCF/CarRacing/Log.md

+# Menu Screen

+First take notes and study Crossy Road, Rushing Racing, that one other racing game on the app store, and the assets of course.

+Then diagram out how we will want the screens to proceed.
+Crossy Road might have two company advertisement screens, one for the studio and the other for the game.

+After going through and studying the above games, then diagram out here the order of the menus.
+Use placeholders.
+Should be pretty straightforward.

+Also consider using that yellow background, with the 3D custom voxel letters popping out, or doing a parallax effect in the menu.

 # Invincibility Button (For Testing)

 The invincibilty button should be pretty straightforward.
 Right where we set the state to game over, that's where we will need an if statement to bypass: